Finding Court Records in Georgia

-The Georgia trial court system consists of Superior Courts, State Courts, Magistrate Courts, Juvenile Courts, Probate Courts, Recorder's Courts, Municipal Courts, and Civil Courts.
+It helps to understand how the Georgia state court system works when you’re trying to find court records.
+The Georgia trial court system consists of Superior Courts, State Courts, Juvenile Courts, Probate Courts, Magistrate Courts, Civil Courts, Municipal Courts, and Recorder's Courts.

 Georgia Superior CourtsSuperior Courts have general jurisdiction over all civil and criminal cases, but typically only handle cases that are beyond the jurisdiction of other courts.